girip11/postgresql_learning/postgresql_tutorial/18_conditional_expressions_and_operators.md

 ## `CASE` expression

 * Syntax is very similar to `CASE` statement in **ruby programming language**

-* This syntax applies when used inside the postgresql queries only.
+* This syntax applies only when `CASE` is used as an [expression and not a statement](https://stackoverflow.com/questions/12436859/case-expression-vs-case-statement).

 ```SQL
 CASE